Paralegal/Legal Assistant Program

 - proficiency in legal writing and analysis;

-- knowledge of how the law office operates;
+- knowledge of technology used in the law office;

 - successful completion of an approved internship;